 - 1. Vocabulary: Instead of a Socratic seminar and the writing assignment I will ask students to find 4-5 interesting or unknown words while they (or I) are reading.
 They then fill out a vocab organizer (shown in the examples in the vocabulary section).
 For the closing, I would have students share their words, and tell me what they think they mean based on context clues. - 2.
 Vocabulary Two: Using the words I have preselected in the lessons, I have students write four of them, and then ask them to fill out the same vocabulary organizer shown in the examples on the previous pages.
-I want them to find the words while we are reading, and do the activity after. - 3.
-Peer editing, assessing, or conferencing: Instead of writing a response I give students a rubric (found in the last pages of this resource) and tell them to assess each other based on the rubric.
-We then share what we learned from the sessions. - 4.
+I want them to find the words while we are reading, and do the activity after. - Record of State of S - 4.
 Formative assessments: This is where I might just do a quick check about broad topics like, "What is one theme of the story so far?
 Provide evidence."
 This is for me to see if they understand the vocabulary we are discussing and who still might need help learning concepts like theme, point of view, plot, figurative language, etc. - 5.
 Summative assessments: This is more like a comprehension test and I just pick one or two questions from the comprehension questions section of the lesson, ask the students, have them turn it in, and then I grade.
 In my opinion, this would only be applicable if students are reading the books for homework or in book clubs.